 UTIs can cause pain or a burning sensation while urinating, and this pain may extend to the testicles.
 A person may also experience a constant urge to urinate.

-Severe pain in the lower back or abdomen alongside fever, nausea, and vomiting can indicate a kidney infection, which is the most serious type of UTI.
+Severe pain in the lower back or abdomen, along with fever, chills, nausea, and vomiting, can indicate a kidney infection, which is a more serious type of UTI.

 Treatment

-People with symptoms of a UTI, particularly a kidney infection, should see a doctor as soon as possible.
+People with symptoms of a UTI, particularly a kidney infection, need to speak with a doctor as soon as possible.

 Doctors typically prescribe antibiotics for individuals with a bacterial UTI.
 It is important to follow the doctor’s instructions when taking antibiotics and to complete the entire course.